A high-order wideband direct solver for electromagnetic scattering from bodies of revolution: Generalized Debye sources

-Along the surface $\Gamma$ of a perfect electric conductor (PEC) $\Omega$, we have the following physical relationships between the electromagnetic fields and electric current and charge:

-In scattering problems, often the total field $\bEtot$, $\bHtot$ is split into two terms: a scattered and an incoming field.
-We have:

-The field $\bEin$, $\bHin$ is known, and used as boundary data in the formulation of the scattering problem.
+We describe the generalized Debye representation for a single PEC object, since the extension to multiple objects is straightforward.
+Along the surface~$\Gamma$ of $\Omega$ (a PEC), it is well known that

 In the case of scattering from a PEC, the current-like vector fields~$\bJ$ and~$\bK$ in the generalized Debye source representation can be constructed as~\cite{EpGr}:

-where $\surfgrad$ denotes the surface gradient along $\Gamma$ and $\surflap^{-1}$ denotes the inverse of the Laplace-Beltrami operator along $\Gamma$ restricted to mean-zero functions.
-Restricted to mean-zero functions, this operator is uniquely invertible.
-Using this construction for $\bJ$ and $\bK$, and enforcing the (preconditioned)~\cite{nedelec} homogeneous boundary conditions
+Here, $\surflap^{-1}$ denotes the inverse of the Laplace-Beltrami operator (the surface Laplacian) along $\Gamma$ restricted to mean-zero functions.
+On the space of mean-zero functions defined along~$\Gamma$, this operator is uniquely invertible.
+Using this construction for $\bJ$ and $\bK$ and enforcing the preconditioned~\cite{nedelec} homogeneous boundary conditions

-yields a second-kind integral equation for $\rho$, $\sigma$, and $\bJ_H$ which is uniquely invertible for all values of $k$ with non-negative imaginary part~\cite{EpGr}.
-Here, $\cS_0$, the zero-frequency single-layer potential operator.
+yields a second-kind integral equation for $\rho$, $\sigma$, and $\bJ^h = \sum_{j = 1}^{2g_\ell} a_{j} \, \bh_{j}$ which is uniquely invertible for all values of $k$ with non-negative imaginary part~\cite{EpGr}.
+By construction, the scattered fields automatically satisfy the Silver-M\"uller radiation conditions at infinity.
+Here $\cS_0$ is the zero-frequency single-layer potential operator.
 The system in~\eqref{eq_pecinteq1} can be written more explicitly as:

 with the operators~$\cK_E$ and~$\cK_H$ given by

 where